Yxshshree/Shree-Zomato-Landing-Page/README.md

 # This is zomato landing page clone.

-## Done with first commit.
+## Done with first commit

-Edited in git side.
+## setup created here for our application.